tejastank/phoneserver/README.md

 Easily browse files on your android phone via webbrowser.
 `Download and install PhoneServer-0.1-debug.apk from the bin/ folder`
 `Start app`
-`Select folder you would like to server`
+`Select folder you would like to serve`
 `Start server`
 `Browse to displayed url`

 You can also use the main.py on other operating systems if you got python and kivy installed

-# NOTE
+# IMPORTANT NOTE!!!
 Better use this in your local network and don't in any public networks
 except you want to share your data with everyone else
-This app isn't secure at all!!!
+This app is NOT secure at all!!!